mr-torgue/cryptotrader/README.md

 * Add more crypto currencies
 * Secure notifications using PGP
 * Add an API so the notifications mail can contain a confirmation link
+* Use ML to get good limits
+* Create an android app